 David HARTNETT was admitted to the Macquarie St Asylum at Parramatta on January 1.

 He died at the age of 84 at 4.15am on April 23 at the Macquarie Street Asylum in Parramatta.
 His death certificate erroneously says he was 75, 9 years younger than he was.

-Note: He appears on various records as: William Harnett, David Hartnett, Harden, Harnotts, Hartnell.
+NOTE: He appears on various records as: William Harnett, David Hartnett, Harden, Harnotts, Hartnell.